Ren0k/Project-Atmospheric-Drag/README.md

 ![Lift Drag](https://github.com/Ren0k/Project-Atmospheric-Drag/blob/main/Images/Demo%20Image%203.jpg)

-The image above demonstrates quite a few 'effect' that we are going to cover.
+The image above demonstrates quite a few 'effects' that we are going to cover.
 It is a bit chaotic, lets make some sense of all those arrows.

 The **red arrows** are all drag vectors.
 Drag vectors always apply in the opposite direction of motion.
 Every part with drag will have drag vectors in the same direction.